quickstrom/quickstrom/docs/source/running.rst

 Running
 =======

+This guide assumes you've installed Quickstrom and geckodriver, as described in :doc:`installation`.
+If you haven't done that already, start there.

 To check a specification, you must have a running `geckodriver
 <https://github.com/mozilla/geckodriver>`__ instance.
-If you've installed
-Quickstrom using Nix, you can get geckodriver through Nix, too.
-Run this in a separate tab in your terminal:
+Run the following
+command in a separate terminal or tab:

 .. code:: console

-   nix-shell -p geckodriver --run geckodriver
+   $ geckodriver

 Next, run ``quickstrom check`` and supply the path to the specification file along with the origin URL (can also be a local file path).